lashifrin/ejabberd-modules/mod_logxml/trunk/README.txt

     Default value: "/tmp/jabberlogs/"
 timezone:
     The time zone for the logs is configurable with this option.
     Allowed values are 'local' and 'universal'.
     With the first value, the local time, as reported to Erlang by the operating system, will be used.
     With the latter, GMT/UTC time will be used.
     Default value: local
 show_ip:
     If the IP address of the local user should be logged to file.
-    This option requires ejabberd SVN r772 (2007-05-21) or newer.
-    Default value: false
+    This option requires ejabberd 2.0.0 or newer, specifically SVN r772 (2007-05-21) Default value: false
 rotate_days:
     Rotate logs every X days